dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 ## Razor compilation

-Build- and publish-time compilation of Razor files is enabled by default by the Razor SDK.
-When enabled, runtime compilation complements build-time compilation, allowing Razor files to be updated if they are edited.
+Build-time and publish-time compilation of Razor files is enabled by default by the Razor SDK.
+When enabled, runtime compilation complements build-time compilation, allowing Razor files to be updated if they're edited.

 ## Enable runtime compilation at project creation